 Can we eliminate liver flukes?
-Because of our relatively mild winter conditions, the abundance of snails (the intermediate host), and wildlife reservoirs, it is doubtful we will be able to eliminate flukes.
-We do not have liver flukes as a problem in our feedlots or dry lot dairies because of the absence of these sources of infection.
+Because of our relatively mild winter conditions, the abundance of snails (the intermediate host), and wildlife reservoirs, it is doubtful we will be able to eliminate flukes on our ranches.
+We do not have liver flukes as a problem in our feedlots or dairies because of the absence of these sources of infection.

 How can we minimize the losses due to flukes?
 Our best option is the use of drugs to kill the flukes during strategic times of the year.
 Unfortunately, the timing is dependent on the individual ranch operation.
 Killing the adult flukes that are residing in the liver of cattle before turning them onto clean pastures seems to be the most cost-effective strategy.
 This not only kills the flukes; but it prevents further shedding of eggs on the pastures.
 Maximum transmission of flukes occurs in spring and summer in warmer regions and late summer to fall in cooler regions.
-Therefore, this year it will very important to kill the mature flukes in your cattle before turning them out onto pastures.
-This will help keep the pastures clean and infestations lower for the next few years.
+Depending on your pasture rotation schedule, the use of drugs to kill flukes in the fall or late winter/spring should be the minimum management strategy.

 Which drugs are effective against liver flukes?
 Currently, there are only two drugs available that are effective against liver flukes in cattle.
 Both work best against the adult flukes, but there is some effect on the migrating juvenile flukes.
 Clorsulon is effective only against liver flukes and it is sold alone as Curatrem® or in combination with ivermectin as Ivomec® Plus.
 Thus, Curatrem® can be used to kill the flukes or Ivomec® Plus can be used to kill the flukes plus the internal parasites (worms) and external parasites (sucking lice).
 Additionally, albendazole (Valbazen®) has activity against flukes and internal parasites.
-All the drugs and combinations of drugs have advantages and disadvantages in terms of cost, ease of administration, withdrawal times, and effectiveness.
+All the drugs and combination, withdrawal times, and effectiveness.
 Consult with your veterinarian to be certain which product will work best for your operation.
 Also, review with your veterinarian the time of year that will be most cost-effective for administration of drugs to kill flukes.